[photo: Youth Education Specialist Ahuitz Romo-Gonzalez shows off two posters used in REAL Resiliency Workshops]

 Focus Workshops are centered on additional topics such as:

 Intersecting Our Stories (U.S. Systems & Culture)

 CCEJ’s team of volunteer facilitators will have conducted workshops with 30 middle and high school-aged youth by the end of March.
 CCEJ’s hope is that the workshops will cultivate youth’s critical thinking skills and allow them to make positive and impactful contributions to their schools, families and communities.
-If you know a youth who would benefit, please contact Youth Education Specialist Ahuitz Romo-Gonzalez at 562-435-8184 or email aromoATcacej.org to discuss enrollment.
+If you know a youth who would benefit, please contact Kathleah Pagdilao at 562-435-8184 or email kpagdilaoATcacej.org to discuss enrollment.